 - Reliability of >80%

-There are a number of objectives in the project that is driven by Dawn Meats, Teagasc and the Irish Farmers Journal, and also has backing from McDonalds.
-The management team is made up of the farm manager and members from Teagasc, Dawn Meats and the Irish Farmers Journal, while the stakeholder team also has farmer representation.
+There are a number of objectives in the project that is driven by Dawn Meats and Teagasc and also has backing from McDonalds.
+The management team is made up of the farm manager and members from Teagasc and Dawn Meats.
+The stakeholder team also has farmer representation.

 The overriding aim is to generate a high profit from a grass-based suckler-tosteer and heifer-beef production system.
 There is also a focus on quantifying the labour required to operate a 100-cow unit, while also developing benchmarks and production targets for a herd utilising a breeding policy and cow type that differs from the majority of Irish suckler enterprises.